 Profile of Patients Receiving Stroke Treatment at Cedars-Sinai

-The chart below compares the type of patients treated at Cedars-Sinai Medical Center with all patients reported by hospitals nationally participating in the Get With the Guidelines program.
-The average age of patients treated at Cedars-Sinai is 73, which is 2 years older than the national average of 71.
+The chart below compares the type of patients treated at Cedars-Sinai with all patients reported by hospitals nationally participating in the Get With the Guidelines program.
+The average age of patients treated at Cedars-Sinai is 70, which also is the national program's average.

-Patients treated at Cedars-Sinai Medical Center had one of the following types of strokes:
+Patients treated at Cedars-Sinai had one of the following types of strokes:

 - Ischemic, where a blood clot shuts off the flow of blood to parts of the brain